-I live, work, and play, in Brooklyn.
-I am a U.S. Army Veteran; a Husband; and a Father.
-I did the white collar thing but traded it in for a blue one, so I could work closer to home and coach my son’s Little League team.
-Looking back, it’s one of the best decisions I ever made.
-But the point is, I am you.
-My name is Mike.
-And I am a Mets Fan.
-I’m a self-proclaimed pragmatist.
-But that’s ultimately for you to decide.
-My promise is to give you my best effort in presenting engaging METerial.
+I live, work and play in Brooklyn.
+I am a U.S. Army Veteran, husband and father.
+I coached Little League for 10 great years.
+I am you - my name is Mike, and I am a Mets Fan.
+I’m a self-proclaimed pragmatist, but that’s ultimately for you to decide.
+My goal is to present you with engaging METerial.
 I claim to have total Mets recall since the 1974-75 seasons or so.
-And I know I’ll have to tap into many of those memories to touch a cord or two along the way.
+Jerry Koosman is my all-time favorite Met.
 Like me or loathe me, I’d love to interact with you through comments and social media.
 You can find me on Twitter.
-I am also the author of my own personal blog; TheBrooklynTrolleyBlogger.
+I am also author of my personal blog - theBrooklynTrolleyBlogger.blogspot.com

 Since I can remember I have been a passionate Met fan.
 The 2000 team dragged me in and now I'm hooked.
 I live in a baseball-centered household and played the game for twelve years, hanging up the spikes in the summer of 2012.
 Currently a sophomore at Boston University studying International Relations and Journalism and look to make a career writing about sports.